AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 It is a prefix of the proven chain, and blocks naturally move from the proven chain to the finalized chain as proofs become finalized in the eyes of L1.

-## Node Types

-All the nodes participate in the peer-to-peer (p2p) network but with varying capacity.

-1. **Light Node**:
-   - Download and validate headers from the p2p network.
-     - Sometimes an "ultra-light" node is mentioned, this is a node that don't validate the headers it receive but just accept it.
-These typically are connected to a third party trusted by the user to provide valid headers.
-   - Stores only the headers.
-   - Querying any state not in the header is done by requesting the data from a third party, e.g. Infura or other nodes in the p2p network.
-Responses are validated with the headers as a trust anchor.
-   - Storage requirements typically measured in MBs (< 1GB).
-   - Synchronization time is typically measured in minutes.
-2. **Full Node**:
-   - Receive and validate blocks (header and body) from the p2p network.
-   - Stores the complete active state of the chain
-   - Typically stores recent state history (last couple of hours is common)
-   - Typically stores all blocks since genesis (some pruning might be done)
-   - Can respond to queries of current and recent state
-   - Storage requirements typically measured in GBs (< 1TB)
-   - Synchronization time is typically measured in hours/days.
-3. **Archive Node**:
-   - Receive and validate blocks (header and body) from the p2p network
-   - Stores the full state history of the chain
-   - Stores all blocks since genesis
-   - Can respond to queries of state at any point in time
-   - Storage requirements typically measured in TBs
-   - Synchronization time is typically measured in hours/days.

-### Open Questions

-- What kind of "watcher" role can full nodes play?

 ## Prover Nodes

 Prover nodes will receive information from proposers and will be responsible for creating proofs, and posting them to L1.